Connecticut Court Records

 How to Find Out If Someone Has A Warrant Online

 To find out if someone has a warrant online in Connecticut, search for active warrants in their name on the Connecticut Judicial Branch portal.
-The search result will reveal warrant information of everyone bearing the search name in the selected town or court location.
-For further information, users may click a name to view specific details like last and first name, birth year, last known address, city, state, Zip, warrant issuance date, and docket number.
+The search result will reveal warrant information for everyone bearing the search name in the selected town or court location.
+For further information, users may click a name to view details like last and first name, birth year, last known address, city, state, Zip, warrant issuance date, and docket number.
 Also, click the docket link to retrieve more information about the case.

 How Long Do Warrants Last in Connecticut?